brytebee/ContactsApp/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [Pull page](https://github.com/brytebee/ContactsApp/).
+Feel free to check the [Issue page](https://github.com/brytebee/ContactsApp/issues/new).

 ## Show your support